Whoopi Goldberg: Personal life

 Goldberg has been married three times.
 She was married to drug counselor Alvin Martin from 1973 to 1979; to cinematographer David Claessen from 1986 to 1988; and to union organizer Lyle Trachtenberg from 1994 to 1995.
 She has had live-in relationships with actor Frank Langella and playwright David Schein.
-Her other ex-boyfriends include businessman Michael Visbal, orthodontist Jeffrey Cohen, camera operator Edward Gold and actors Timothy Dalton and Ted Danson.
+Her other ex-boyfriends include businessman Michael Visbal, orthodontist Jeffrey Cohen, camera operator Edward Gold, and actors Timothy Dalton and Ted Danson.
 Danson controversially appeared in blackface during his 1993 Friars Club roast; Goldberg wrote some of his jokes for the event and defended Danson after a media furor.

 She has stated that she has no plans to marry again: "Some people are not meant to be married and I am not meant to.
 I'm sure it is wonderful for lots of people."
 In a 2011 interview with Piers Morgan, she explained that she was never in love with the men she married and commented: "You have to really be committed to them...I don't have that commitment.
 I'm committed to my family."

 On May 9, 1974, Goldberg gave birth to a daughter, Alexandrea Martin, who also became an actress and producer.
 Through her daughter, Goldberg has three grandchildren and a great-granddaughter.
 On August 29, 2010, Goldberg's mother, Emma Johnson, died after having a stroke.
 She left London at the time, where she had been performing in the musical Sister Act, but returned to perform on October 22, 2010.
 In 2015, Goldberg's brother Clyde died of a brain aneurysm.

 In 1991, Goldberg spoke out about her abortion in The Choices We Made: Twenty-Five Women and Men Speak Out About Abortion.
 In that book, she spoke about using a coat hanger to terminate a pregnancy at age 14.
-She said she had had six or seven abortions by the age of 25 and that birth control pills failed to stop several of her pregnancies.
+She said she had six or seven abortions by the age of 25 and that birth control pills failed to stop several of her pregnancies.
 After the 2022 Kansas abortion referendum, Goldberg claimed that God would support abortion rights because he gave women freedom of choice.

 Goldberg has stated that she was once a "functioning" drug addict.
 She has stated that she smoked marijuana before accepting the Best Supporting Actress award for Ghost in 1991.

 Goldberg has dyslexia.
 She has lived in Llewellyn Park, a neighborhood in West Orange, New Jersey, saying she moved there to be able to be outside in private.
 She maintains an additional summer residence on the coast of Sardinia.
 She has expressed a preference for defining herself by the gender-neutral term "actor" rather than "actress", saying: "An actress can only play a woman.
-I'm an actor–I can play anything."
+I'm an actor—I can play anything."
 In March 2019, Goldberg revealed that she had been battling pneumonia and sepsis, which caused her to take a leave of absence from The View.

+On a season 9 episode of Finding Your Roots, featuring Pro Football Hall of Fame tight end Tony Gonzalez, it was revealed Goldberg and Gonzalez are distant cousins.